ngyn-rs/ngyn/README.md

 - Platform-agnostic for supporting multiple platforms

 Please note that Ngyn is still in its early stages of development, and the API is subject to change.

+## Philosophy

+Ngyn proposes an opinionated, modular, and scalable architecture, largely inspired by NestJS.
+It is structured around the concept of modules - discrete, reusable components that collectively shape an application.
+These modules, each addressing specific functionalities, can be nested to form a functional hierarchy.
+This modular design simplifies application organization and enhances reusability across various projects.

+## Platform Agnosticism

+A platform (more properly called platform engine) in Ngyn refers to the underlying library or framework that is used to build your application.
+For example, you could build your application using [Actix](https://actix.rs/) or [Warp]() or [Tide](), and each of these platforms would provide a different set of features for building your application.

+By default, Ngyn uses [Tide](https://docs.rs/tide) as its underlying platform.
+However, you're not limited to this and can choose to also create your own platform engines.

 ## Getting Started